willhk10/Pi-in-the-Sky/README.md

 # 3.3.22
 ### Work done -
+* Fixed problem with small pin spacing in
-* Worked on PCB and discussed a few crucial problems we need to work out
+* Discussed a few crucial problems we need to work out
   * Problems to work on -
     * Where to place PCB
     * Where to put weight(Copper Shot)